harukodi/IT-docu/Docker-installations/Nginx-proxy-manager-installation.md

 # Installation of nginx-proxy-manager

-## Make a directory for the nginx-proxy-manager container
+## Make a directory for the nginx-proxy-manager installation
 ```bash
 mkdir nginx-proxy-manager
 ```